bayespy/bayespy/README.rst

 `Bayes Blocks <http://research.ics.aalto.fi/bayes/software/>`_
 (http://research.ics.aalto.fi/bayes/software/) is a C++/Python
-implementation of the variational building block framework introduced.
+implementation of the variational building block framework.
 The framework allows easy learning of a wide variety of models using variational Bayesian learning.
 It is available as free software under the GNU General Public License.

 `Infer.NET <http://research.microsoft.com/infernet/>`_
 (http://research.microsoft.com/infernet/) is a .NET framework for